kubernetes/community/keps/sig-node/00014-resource-api.md

 **How Resource classes can solve this:** Quota will be supported on resource class objects and by allowing resource request in user pods via resource class, charging policy can be linked with resource consumption.<br/>
 **Can this be solved without resource classes:** No

-- In my cluster, I have many different classes (different capabilities) of a device type (ex: NICs).
+- In my cluster, I have many different classes (different capabilities shown as different resource attributes) of a device type (ex: NICs).
 End user’s expectations are met as long as device has a very small subset of these capabilities.
 I want a mechanism where end user can request devices which satisfies their minimum expectation.
 Few nodes are connected to data network over 40 Gig NICs and others are connected over normal 1 Gig NICs.
 I want end user pods to be able to request data network connectivity with high network performance while in default case, data network connectivity is offered via normal 1 Gbps NICs.<br/>
+Another example is FPGA NICs with different capabilities.
+For example, some might have embedded sdn control plane functionality, some might have embedded crypto logic.
+One workload may want a subset of these FPGA functionalities advertised as resource attributes.<br/>
 **Motivation:** If some workloads demand higher network bandwidth, it should be possible to run these workloads on selected nodes.<br/>
 **Can this be solved without resource classes:** Taints and tolerations can help in steering pods but the problem in that there is no way today to have access control over use of tolerations and therefore if multiple users are there, it is not possible to have control on allowed tolerations.<br/>
 **How Resource classes can solve this:** I can define a ResourceClass for the high-performance NIC with minimum bandwidth requirements, and makes sure only users with proper quota can use such resources.